qifan-wu/urbanAIPolicy_Vis/README.md

 `pip freeze > requirements.txt`

 ### Deploy it on Fly.io
+Sign up for fly.io account at https://fly.io/dashboard

 First time launch:
-run `fly launch` in terminal
+`fly launch`
-then run `fly deploy`

 Whenever you want to update your app run `fly deploy` in terminal

-Launch: See instructions details from https://fly.io/docs/reference/fly-launch/
+See instructions details from https://fly.io/docs/reference/fly-launch/